John Billington (actor): Later career

 After leaving the Adelphi he played leading roles in London and elsewhere.
 In October 1871 at the Olympic Theatre he appeared as Sir Percival Clyde in the first performance of a stage version of Wilkie Collins's novel The Woman in White.
 At the Adelphi he appeared in Rough and Ready by Paul Meritt.
 In July 1875 he became manager of the Globe Theatre for a season, and produced Rough and Ready and Benjamin Webster's comedy The Hen and Chickens.

 In 1880 at the Gaiety Theatre he appeared as Ione Hessel in the original performance of Quicksands by William Archer.
 In 1890, in New Zealand with John Lawrence Toole, he appeared in plays including Dot, Morris Barnett's The Serious Family and John Poole's Paul Pry.

-Billington died in London on 8 September 1904.
+Billington died in London on 8 September 1904 and was buried at Highgate Cemetery.
+The grave, which is unmarked, is immediately behind the grave of the comedian George Honey.

 Family

+Oldest son of Thomas Billington (1803-1836) and Ann Duckles (1803-1863).

+Thomas was a builder originally from Wakefield, the family lived on South street, Goole.

+A niece of John Billington married Tivadar Nachéz.

 Billington married Adeline Mortimer; they often appeared together at the Adelphi Theatre, where she was a member of the company from 1858 to 1868.